 Jordan

-Since its establishment, BDC has provided training, learning and mentorship, building partnership with private and public , and technical assistance services.
-BDC’s products and services are grounded by human-centered solutions, tangible impact, and sustainability.
+Since its establishment, BDC has provided training, learning, and mentorship services, built partnerships with the private and public sectors, and delivered technical assistance services.
+BDC’s programs and services are grounded in human-centered solutions, tangible impact, and sustainability.

-Maharat (Skills for Employment) program focuses on developing young people’s personalities, enhancing their self-confidence, and improving their employability.
-It helps them build clear career paths by equipping them them with essential personal and professional skills required by the labor market.
+Maharat (Skills for Employment) focuses on supporting young people’s personal development, strengthening their self-confidence, and enhancing their employability.
+The program helps participants build clearer career pathways by equipping them with essential personal and professional skills aligned with labor market needs.

-The Tariqi Project is dedicated to empowering Jordanian youth by enhancing their competitiveness and employability in various sectors that align with current labor market demands.
+The Tariqi Project is dedicated to empowering Jordanian youth by enhancing their competitiveness and employability in various sectors aligned with current labor market demands.
+The project equips young Jordanians with essential soft skills and technical to support their entry into the Jordanian labor market.

 Jordan